 CAUTION: Never be present near the deburring tool while it is started or in operation.
 Flying debris and rotating parts can cause injury.
 If it is necessary to approach the deburring tool while in motion, stand behind appropriate Plexiglas windows.
-Provide a barrier to prohibit people from approaching the deburring tool while in operation must secure the installation.
+Provide a barrier to prohibit people from approaching the deburring tool while in operation.